-Creation of accounts in Snowflake can be done with the help of commands as well as with the help of UI which is the new organization feature introduced by snowflake, we are all very well aware about how to create an account under the organization using commands on your worksheet but how to create an account using UI will see in this blog along with that as we know Snowflake provides account replication as well as database replication, now how the organization feature makes a good impact and ease the task of replication we will read in this blog as we proceed further along with some implemented examples of database replication and account replication.
+Creation of accounts in Snowflake can be done with the help of commands as well as with the help of UI, which is the new organization feature introduced by snowflake; we are all very well aware of how to create an account under the organization using commands on your worksheet but how to create an account using UI will see in this blog along with that as we know Snowflake provides account replication as well as database replication, now how the organization feature makes a good impact and ease the task of replication we will read in this blog as we proceed further along with some implemented examples of database replication and account replication.

 Let's take a look at what exactly an organization is.

 The organization is a first-class snowflake object; it simplifies account management and billing, Database Replication and Failover/Failback, Snowflake Secure Data Sharing, and other account administration tasks.